oscpe262/CV/README.md

 As a full-time Linux user since late 2012, the TDDI41 course (see above) inspired me to take a leap from stand-alone clients at home to an interconnected environment.
-The environment consist of three Arch Linux nodes, and multiple virtual lab machines (CentOS 7, Linux Mint, Ubuntu Server, Fedora) in a multi-user LDAP domain with DNS-services, printer server (CUPS), distributed file storage over NFS, NTP and a plethora of additional services, administrated with `Ansible`.
+The environment consisted of three Arch Linux nodes, and multiple virtual lab machines (CentOS 7, Linux Mint, Ubuntu Server, Fedora) in a multi-user LDAP domain with DNS-services, printer server (CUPS), distributed file storage over NFS, NTP and a plethora of additional services, administrated with `Ansible`.

+---
+### Studierelaterade fritidsprojekt
+#### System Administration - Project MilkyWay
+**MilkyWay:** *Linux System Administration*

+A reduction in sparetime when going back to working full time called for a change in the home environment--enter project MilkyWay.
+A distribution change from Arch to Fedora was made in order to aquire a more reliable environment but still with recent packaging.
+The server functionalities were moved to virtual machines and a bastion node was implemented.
+The lab environment came to be CentOS and Fedora exclusive for the time being.
+A SaltStack implementation is planned for educational purposes, but `Ansible` remains the main orchestration tool for now.

 Many of these Ansible repos can be found here on my github page, but there are too many to link to individually.
 ## Kunskaps- och färdighetsbas